A founder building a personal brand on LinkedIn

 Key Takeaways

-- A personal brand is your professional reputation.
+• A personal brand is your professional reputation, shaped by your ideas, expertise, and public presence.

-- Founders benefit from trust, visibility, and authority.
+• Founders benefit from trust, visibility, and authority that compound over time.

-- People often connect with leaders before they connect with companies.
+• People connect with leaders before they connect with companies.